By Edward Kliszus

 Fake Your Way to the Top was sung by de Haas with backup vocals from his three co-stars.
 Haas passionately portrayed the character of Effie White, the lead singer of The Dreams.
 He characterized the disillusionment associated with the music industry’s superficiality– a focus on image versus authenticity.
 With his captivating, heartfelt, marvelous singing, De Haas effortlessly and soulfully glided throughout his range with emotional depth, nuance, and power.

 We discovered that Rudetsky, Wachen, de Haas, and Brown were all part of the cast of Rent.
 They shared anecdotes of those times before performing a moving, passionate rendition of Jonathan Larson’s Seasons of Love, ably characterizing the contemplation of the nature of time and how one measures a year in life.
-The ensemble marvelously expressed the song’s poignant themes of love, loss, and mortality.
+The ensemble marvelously expressed the song’s love, loss, and mortality themes.

-The ebullient Wachen noted that “every man has his own special dream” as she fervidly led Dreamgirls, setting the stage for the characters’ journeys to stardom.
+The ebullient Wachen noted that “every man has his own special dream” as she fervidly led the title song Dreamgirls, setting the stage for the characters’ journeys to stardom.

 The songs, stories, and scenes continued with intimate portrayals by tonight’s coterie of gifted artists, touching hearts and garnering admiration.
 Brown led the final, passionate It’s All Over, marking The Dreams’ denouement, as Effie is fired from the group.
 The song was a powerful, emotional number showcasing Effie’s talent and the group’s disintegration.
 However, as in the original Dreamgirls production, a hopeful note emerged as the characters discovered their paths.